 I’ll be the first to admit that the thought of combining egg and coffee made me feel queasy.
 I’m talking about raw egg in your coffee.
 Not that cool hack of cooking an egg in your coffee maker.
 That’s cool, but this is much cooler.

-In particular, the Hanoi-style egg coffee, cà phê trứng, has been blowing up among travellers returning from Vietnam recently - but really it’s been around for decades, we are only just “discovering” it now.
+The Hanoi-style egg coffee (cà phê trứng) has been blowing up among travelers returning from Vietnam recently – but it’s been around for decades, we are only just “discovering” it now.

 Why Add Egg To Your Coffee?

 Let’s take a moment to talk about egg coffee benefits.

 Enriching your coffee with egg can be both delicious and good for your health, especially if you’re physically active.
 Mark Sisson, the founder of Mark’s Daily Apple, says whisking a raw egg (1) into your coffee makes the beverage amazingly smooth and rich while also providing nutritional value.
 Sisson says adding an egg to his morning coffee helps him train harder because the egg provides protein, while coffee is known for boosting your metabolism (2).

 It makes sense: eggs are well-known emulsifiers, used in baking and sauce-making for that very reason.
 Whisking them into coffee makes for a deliciously rich consistency.